Academic Policies & Information

 If degree requirements are not met and a student leaves the College, they will have five years from that term to reenter under their original catalog.
 If a student reenters after an absence of 5 or more years, he or she will be responsible for completing all requirements in the catalog in effect at the time of reentry.
 A student may not graduate with a grade of “Incomplete” on their academic record.

-All students expecting to graduate must complete an Intent to Graduate form with the Registrar’s Office at the beginning of their final term.
+All students expecting to graduate must complete an Application for Degree form with the Registrar’s Office at the beginning of their final term.

 This form is required for four important reasons: